 The fees of most passively managed mutual funds of funds are very low, but their investors also indirectly pay the fees of the funds in which these funds invest.
 Managed Accounts

 Many investors contract with investment advisors to help manage their investments.
 The advisors generally promise to implement specific strategies in exchange for an advisory fee or for commissions on the trades that they recommend.
-Fee-based advisors generally better serve investors than do commission-based advisors because fee-based advisors do not have an incentive to recommend excessive trades to increase their commissions.
+Investors increasingly are using fee-based advisors to ensure that their advisors will not profit from recommending excessive trades.

 Institutional investors that do not manage investments in-house use fee-based advisors.